 This journey takes about 25 minutes.

 The best way to get here from Fisherman's Wharf is by taking the F-Streetcar.
 Pick it up on the corner of Beach and Mason Streets.
-Take it all the way to Church and 18th Street.
-From here, walk one block east to Dolores Street.
-You will find the cafe on the corner.
+Take it all the way to Market and Dolores.
+From here, walk six blocks south along Dolores to the cafe.

 This route takes about 45 minutes.